 "Brain Games XVI" May 16, 18, 23, 25.
 Time: 6:30 p.m.
 Location: Little Theatre of Bedford.
 This fundraising event was the brainchild of Harold (Mac) McReynolds.
 It has a sixteen-year tradition and is enjoyed by sponsors, participants and audience members.

 "Explore Lawrence County" is a museum trip through Lawrence County using innovative technology and touch screen controls.
 Tap your way to investigate Lawrence County’s history, places, people, industries, faith, arts, schools, sports, transportation, patriots, and mysteries.
+It's located near the front desk, and seats are available.

 For future speakers, go to the Events page.